Tagged or AnyVal?

 Ok, so what does it mean?

 When it comes to structural types, Scala uses reflection when we attempt to access some of its members.
-With A with { def show: String } runtime environment would have to use reflection on type A to check if it implements def show: String.
+With A with { def show: String }, the runtime environment would have to use reflection on type A to check if it implements def show: String.
 But { type Tag = U } contains no methods and no members!
 There is simply no circumstance under which compiler would notice something missing.

-On the other hand { type Tag = Name} is different to { type Tag = Surname }, so compiler won’t allow to be used interchangeably.
-This hold even we we used them as mixins - String with Tagged[Name] !== String with Tagged[Surname].
+On the other hand { type Tag = Name} is different from { type Tag = Surname }, so the compiler won’t allow them to be used interchangeably.
+This holds even if we use them as mixins - String with Tagged[Name] !== String with Tagged[Surname].

 Well, the compiler’s logic here is a bit different: